Blaise Pascal: Pensées

-Blaise Pascal, Pensées No. 200

 Pascal's most influential theological work, referred to posthumously as the Pensées ("Thoughts") is widely considered to be a masterpiece, and a landmark in French prose.
 When commenting on one particular section (Thought #72), Sainte-Beuve praised it as the finest pages in the French language.
 Will Durant hailed the Pensées as "the most eloquent book in French prose".

 The Pensées was not completed before his death.
 It was to have been a sustained and coherent examination and defense of the Christian faith, with the original title Apologie de la religion Chrétienne ("Defense of the Christian Religion").
 The first version of the numerous scraps of paper found after his death appeared in print as a book in 1669 titled Pensées de M. Pascal sur la religion, et sur quelques autres sujets ("Thoughts of M. Pascal on religion, and on some other subjects") and soon thereafter became a classic.

 One of the Apologie's main strategies was to use the contradictory philosophies of Pyrrhonism and Stoicism, personalized by Montaigne on one hand, and Epictetus on the other, in order to bring the unbeliever to such despair and confusion that he would embrace God.

 Last works and death

 T. S. Eliot described him during this phase of his life as "a man of the world among ascetics, and an ascetic among men of the world."
 Pascal's ascetic lifestyle derived from a belief that it was natural and necessary for a person to suffer.
 In 1659, Pascal fell seriously ill.
-During his last years, he frequently tried to reject the ministrations of his doctors, saying, "Sickness is the natural state of Christians."
+During his last years, he frequently tried to reject the ministrations of his doctors, saying, "Don't pity me, sickness is the natural state of Christians, because in it we are, as we should always be, in the suffering of evils, in the deprivation of all the goods and pleasures of the senses, free from all the passions that work throughout the course of life, without ambition, without avarice, in the continual expectation of death."
+Desiring to imitate Jesus’ poverty of spirit, in his spirit of zeal and charity, Pascal said if God allowed him to recover from his illness, he would be resolved to "have no other employment or occupation for the rest of my life than the service of the poor."